Decay of two-dimensional superfluid turbulence over pinning surface

 The acoustic motion can transition to turbulence at sufficiently high velocities \cite{varga_2020,novotny_critical_2025,novotny_inter_2025}.
 The transition to turbulence in these devices shows a remarkable complexity involving multiple large-scale turbulent states with stochastic transitions, which are related to the excitation of progressively larger modes via the inverse turbulent cascade \cite{varga_2020,novotny_critical_2025}.
 In previous experiments \cite{varga_2020,novotny_critical_2025}, the forcing and probing of the turbulence were combined into a single acoustic mode.
-Here, we use a two-mode pump-probe approach \cite{novotny_inter_2025}: a high-amplitude radial overtone (Fig.~\ref{fig:meas_sequence}b) generates turbulence, while the fundamental Helmholtz mode (Fig.~\ref{fig:meas_sequence}a) continuously probes the vortex line density $L(t)$ via its attenuation.
+Here, we use a two-mode pump-probe approach \cite{novotny_inter_2025}: a high-amplitude radial overtone (Fig.~\ref{fig:meas_sequence}b) generates turbulence predominantly in the inlet channels \cite{novotny_inter_2025}, while the fundamental Helmholtz mode (Fig.~\ref{fig:meas_sequence}a) continuously probes the vortex line density $L(t)$ via its attenuation.
 The probe mode is continuously driven below the critical velocity for onset of turbulence and its response is recorded as a function of time.
 The turbulence is switched on by tuning the pump frequency to its resonance and switched off by detuning it to maintain a constant RMS voltage on the basin capacitor.
 The typical measurement sequence (Fig.~\ref{fig:meas_sequence}c) consists of 30 s of quiescent state, followed by 30 s of turbulent forcing, and 180 s of decay, with 30 to 100 decay events ensemble averaged per parameter set.
 From the averaged fourth sound signal $a(t)$ the vortex density is calculated as \cite{novotny_rot_2024}

 where $a_0$ is an unattenuated probe signal taken as the average from first 25~s of the initial quiescent state, $\Delta_0$ the unattenuated probe peak width, $\alpha$ the mutual friction coefficient \cite{donnelly_1998} and $\kappa = 9.97 \times10^{-8}$~m$^2$s$^{-1}$ is the quantum of circulation.
-This relation was validated using a rotating cryostat \cite{novotny_rot_2024}.
+This relation was validated using a rotating cryostat \cite{novotny_rot_2024}, although in the present case $L$ is likely renormalized by dissipation due to pinning (see discussion).
+For non-uniform distribution of vortex line density, \eqref{eq:L} gives the average weighted by the velocity distribution of the acoustic mode \cite{novotny_inter_2025}.